brandon-m-navarro/HCI_Portfolio/README.md

 ## About Me

 Hello!
-My name is Brandon Navarro and I'm currently a junior at Worcester Polytechnic Institute majoring in Computer Science.
+My name is Brandon Navarro and I'm currently a Junior at Worcester Polytechnic Institute majoring in Computer Science.
 As you can see above, this website was created as a way to showcase the projects that I have worked on in the previous seven weeks.

 Below you can find the links to the Medium articles that I wrote detailing the design process that was followed for each respective project as well as a link to the article I wrote summarizing what I learned throughout the term.